Skip to content

 OfflinePartitionsCount After the cluster enters the ACTIVE state.
 Cluster name Total number of partitions in the cluster that are offline.

 ProduceTotalTimeMsMean After the cluster enters the ACTIVE state.
-Cluster name, broker ID Average produce time (in milliseconds).
+Cluster name, broker ID Average production time in milliseconds.

 RequestBytesMean After the cluster enters the ACTIVE state.
 Cluster name, broker ID Average number of request bytes for the broker.

-RequestTime After applying request throttling.
-Cluster name, broker ID Average time spent by broker network and I/O threads processing requests (in milliseconds).
+RequestTime After request throttling is applied.
+Cluster name, broker ID Average time spent by the broker's network and I/O threads handling requests in milliseconds.

 RootDiskUsed After the cluster enters the ACTIVE state.
 Cluster name, broker ID Percentage of root disk used by the broker.

 SumOffsetLag After consumer groups consume topics.
-Consumer group, topic Aggregated offset lag across all partitions in the topic.
+Consumer group, topic Aggregated offset lag across all partitions in a topic.

 SwapFree After the cluster enters the ACTIVE state.
-Cluster name, broker ID Amount of swap memory available to the broker (in bytes).
+Cluster name, broker ID Size of swap memory available to the broker in bytes.

 SwapUsed After the cluster enters the ACTIVE state.
-Cluster name, broker ID Amount of swap memory being used by the broker (in bytes).
+Cluster name, broker ID Size of swap memory used by the broker in bytes.

 TrafficShaping After the cluster enters the ACTIVE state.
 Cluster name, broker ID Advanced metric indicating the number of packets formed (dropped or queued) due to exceeding network allocation.
 PER_BROKER metrics provide more detailed information.

 UnderMinIsrPartitionCount After the cluster enters the ACTIVE state.
-Cluster name, broker ID Number of under-minimum ISR partitions for the broker.
+Cluster name, broker ID Number of partitions not fully managed by the broker.

 UnderReplicatedPartitions After the cluster enters the ACTIVE state.
-Cluster name, broker ID Number of under-replicated partitions for the broker.
+Cluster name, broker ID Number of partitions not fully replicated by the broker.

 ZooKeeperRequestLatencyMsMean After the cluster enters the ACTIVE state.
-Cluster name, broker ID Average latency (in milliseconds) of Apache ZooKeeper requests from the broker.
+Cluster name, broker ID Average latency in milliseconds for Apache ZooKeeper requests from the broker.

 PER_BROKER Level Monitoring